AreelKhan/pv-pipeline/README.md

 - Write a docker compose file to build this pipeline.
 - Migrate the pipeline to run in the cloud, or on WAT.ai's supercomputer, Nebula.
 - Allow Spark to work across multiple nodes.
-- Make the pipeline robust to nulls, corrupt data and unexpected types. (we need this badly lol)
+- Make the pipeline more idempotent.
+Some operations are breaking after being run once.
 - Better logging during task execution.
 - Create a staging area for processing the data during intermediate pipeline steps.
 - Checkpoint which (timestamp, ss_id) pairs have been processed, so that they do not get processed twice, resulting in dupes.

 ### Sources:
 I copied plenty of code and text form the following sources: